 Once you start writing and publishing great content, you need to start promoting it.
 It can be through digital signages, ads, and more.
 If you just build it, they won’t come automatically.

 In fact, you should spend just 20% of your time creating content and 80% promoting it.
 Promoting your content in the right way will help you land links from powerful websites.
 These links will help you rank in the search engines.

 Bringing it all together

-So there you have it!
 A step-by-step walkthrough on creating your first website and piecing everything together.
-If you’ve taken action and created your first blog – big high-five! 🖐
+If you’ve taken action and launched your first website – big high-five! 🖐

 I know how daunting things can be when you’re first starting out, I’ve been there.
 And it sucks.
 There’s a lot to learn and overwhelm feels like your new best friend you never wanted.